CHLNDDEV/OceanMesh2D/README.md

 Development paper[1]|                                LiDAR data around Jamaica Bay with CFL-limiting.
                     └── Examples/Example_6_GBAY.m -- An example of the polyline/thalweg mesh size
                                                      function along the Houston Ship Channel.
+            ┌── Examples/Example_5_JBAY_w_weirs.m       -- Continue from Example 5 and add two thin
+Additional  |                                              weirs at the mouth of the estuary.
+            └── Examples/Example_6b_GBAY_w_floodplain.m -- Continue from Example 6 and build a
+                                                           floodplain onto the mesh.
 ```

 See [Testing](#testing) to test OceanMesh2D on your system.